comradesmith/CS313_Cache-measurement/task_1/answers.md

 Level 1 Cache: 8192 KB
 Level 2 Cache: 32	KB
 Level 3 Cache: 1 	MB
-*note, this is 1 MB per core, this CPU has 'smart cache' meaning that these L2 and L3 caches are shared between 8 cores.*
+*note, this is 1 MB per core, this CPU has 'smart cache' meaning that these L3 caches are shared between 8 cores.*

 ## Results